September 15, 2015

 Dysplasia is more common in women with advanced HIV disease and low CD4 cell counts.
 It is often more severe and difficult to treat than in HIV-negative women.
 Untreated dysplasia can lead to cervical cancer, which can be life threatening.
 HPV may also cause cancer in the vagina, vulva, and anus.

+It is best if young people get all doses of the vaccine before their first sexual contact.
+This helps them develop an immune response before they are exposed to HPV.
+People who are infected with some types of HPV may still benefit from the vaccine's effects against other types of HPV.
 The US Centers for Disease Control and Prevention (CDC) recommends HPV vaccines for all girls and young women ages 11 through 26 and all boys and young men ages 11 through 21 (even if they have already become sexually active).

 In Canada, the National Advisory Committee on Immunization (NACI) recommends Gardasil vaccination for females and males ages nine through 26, or vaccination with Cervarix for girls and young women ages nine through 26.
 In the UK, vaccination with Gardasil is offered to girls ages 12 and 13 through the National Health Service.